British Rail Class 115: Construction and service

 Based on the basic Derby high density design, the sets are similar to Class 127 but were internally superior as the class had larger windows, better furnishings, lighting and wall surfaces.

 Six sets were also built for the Cheshire Lines Committee (CLC) line between Liverpool and Manchester, where in 1960 they replaced steam haulage on the limited stop services via Warrington.
 These units lasted on the CLC until the mid-1980s when the principal services on that line became locomotive-hauled once again using Class 31 diesels.
 The CLC units were then transferred to join the identical ones at Marylebone.

 Class 115 units also worked from Tyseley in the later years.

 The Marylebone sets, which were later transferred to Bletchley but remained on Chiltern Line duties (and finally to Old Oak Common), were declared surplus after the introduction of Class 165s, from 1991 onwards.
 While at Bletchley and Old Oak Common depots the class found use on the Gospel Oak to Barking line, units being formed as power twins.
 They were, in turn, replaced on this line by Class 117 power twins, displaced from Paddington suburban duties.

 The final class 115 working out of Marylebone was on 29 July 1992.
 The Tyseley vehicles survived a bit longer, until February 1994.

 Some of the class briefly found their way on to the Redhill to Tonbridge Line to replace ageing DEMU sets.
-The line was electrified in 1993, in order to allow a diversionary route for the Eurostar, and the class 115s were replaced initially with Class 411 EMUs, then ex-Merseyrail Class 508 EMUs in 1998 (after privatisation).
+The line was electrified in 1993, in order to allow a diversionary route for the Eurostar, and the class 115s were replaced initially with 4CEP EMUs, then ex-Merseyrail Class 508 EMUs in 1998 (after privatisation).